eduardoboucas/buildtimes/posts/2022-11-07-publishing-deno-modules/2022-11-07-publishing-deno-modules.md

 Using a full-fledged website deployment platform to host your modules comes with a few more perks.
 For example, if you want to create a documentation site for your project, you don't need any additional configuration or tooling.
 You can place the HTML files in the `src` directory and Netlify will serve them on the same URL.
 If you want to use a framework like [Docusaurus](https://docusaurus.io/) to build your docs, you totally can.

 And because the site is deployed alongside the module's code, they will be versioned in the same way.
-So if someone is importing https://1.0--deno-greeter.netlify.app/mod.ts in their application, they can find the documentation for that specific version at https://1.0--deno-greeter.netlify.app.
+So if someone is using version 1.0.0 of your module, they can find the documentation for that specific version at [https://1.0.0--deno-greeter.netlify.app](https://1.0.0--deno-greeter.netlify.app).

 ## Hosted version